🇦🇷

 Right 25%

-🔎 Why it matters: Adorni's real estate scandal shows a clear asymmetry in coverage: left-wing media treated it as a major corruption story while only one right-wing medium covered the notary's self-defense angle.
-Center media ignored it completely.
+🔎 Why it matters: The Adorni real estate scandal shows a clear asymmetry in coverage: left-wing media treated it as a major corruption story, while only one right-wing outlet covered the notary's self-defense angle.
+Centrist media ignored it completely.

-River Plate draws with Blooming in Copa Sudamericana 2026 debut
+River Plate draws with Blooming in their 2026 Copa Sudamericana debut

-River Plate drew with Bolivian club Blooming in their Copa Sudamericana 2026 debut in Bolivia, playing with ten men from early in the match.
+River Plate drew with the Bolivian club Blooming in their 2026 Copa Sudamericana debut in Bolivia, playing with ten men from early in the match.

 Left 50%

-🔎 Why it matters: A routine sporting result that received limited coverage, with center and leftist media providing match reports.
+🔎 Why it matters: A routine sporting result that received limited coverage, with center and left-wing media providing match reports.

 5